 In the content tab of email opt-in settings, navigate to the email account option, and select an email account and list to store your email.
 You can use MailChimp as your service provider or any other email marketing service provider.

 Email Opt-in Final Result

 So after making changes to the opt-in email module, it should now look like this.
-And you can easily change the background color or subscribe button color according to your brand color in the email opt-in module settings.
+And you can easily change the background colour or subscribe button colour according to your brand colour in the email opt-in module settings.

 If you’ve followed this tutorial, then by the end of this tutorial, you should have a basic Divi blog posts template for all of your current and upcoming blog posts along with post title with a gradient background, post content, and comments section in boxed-style layout and an eye-catching email opt-in module.

 I hope this article helped you, but if you face any trouble, you can ask me in the comments section below or contact me directly and I’d be more than happy to guide you through the process. 🙂